doanphongtung/OPE/readme.txt

 Perplexity is a popular measure to see predictiveness and generalization of a topic model.

 In order to compute perplexity of the model, the testing data is needed.
 Each document in testing data is randomly divided into two disjoint part w_obs and w_ho.
 After 5 times of independent dividing the testing data, there are 5 data couples (w_obs, w_ho)
-They are stored in [divided data folder] with corresponding file name is of the form:
+They are stored in [test data folder] with corresponding file name is of the form:

 data_test_[i]_part_1.txt and data_test_[i]_part_2.txt